-One full year after the last period, menopause ends, indicating the postmenopausal stage.
+Menopause ends one full year after the last period , indicating the postmenopausal stage.
 Symptoms of this stage normally decline within a few years, but can take 10 years or more.

-To counter the effects of hormone loss during estrogen, medical professionals typically suggest low doses of estrogen, and is prescribed in a few different forms.
+To counter the effects of hormone loss during estrogen, medical professionals typically suggest low doses of estrogen, which is prescribed in a few different forms.

 Estrogen pill — Pills are the most common treatment for menopausal symptoms.
 Most pills for estrogen are taken once a day without food.

-Estrogen patch — An estrogen patch is applied to the skin of your abdomen, and are replaced every few days or worn for a week.
+Estrogen patch — An estrogen patch is applied to the skin (most often on the abdomen), and are replaced every few days or worn for a week.

-Topical Estrogen – Estrogen creams, gels, and sprays can also be used to get estrogen into the system.
-This type of estrogen treatment is absorbed through the skin directly into the bloodstream.
-Using topical remedies vary, however they’re typically applied once a day.
+Topical estrogen – Estrogen creams, gels and sprays can also be used to get estrogen into the system.
+This type of estrogen treatment is absorbed through the skin directly into the bloodstream, and are typically applied once a day.

-Vaginal estrogen — Vaginal estrogen comes in cream, vaginal ring, or vaginal estrogen tablet form.
+Vaginal estrogen — Vaginal estrogen comes in a cream, vaginal ring or vaginal estrogen tablet form.
 These types of treatments are for women who experience vaginal dryness, itchiness, and burning or pain during intercourse.